Skip to main content

 Appealing more than once

-Schools do not normally consider a second or subsequent appeal in the same academic year unless you can prove that there has been a significant and material change in your circumstances.
+Schools do not normally consider a second or subsequent appeal in the same academic year unless you can prove that there has been a significant change in your circumstances.

 All requests linked to a change in circumstances should be sent to the school, as it is the admission authority’s decision on whether they accept a second application.